Lifelong Health

 “I didn’t have to cook anymore,” she said with a broad smile.

-Breakfast, lunch and dinner are among the many amenities at the Riverside Health System continuing care retirement community designed for those who share the common bond of service to country.
+Breakfast, lunch and dinner are among the many amenities at the Riverside Health continuing care retirement community designed for those who share the common bond of service to country.

 Eugene Conner put a little more thought into the decision, not a surprise given his background.
 The retired rear admiral spent 34 years in the Navy, flew missions in Vietnam and went on to command the USS Nimitz.
 In consulting with an estate planning attorney, he realized just how many children inherit property that they would rather be without — a burden he didn’t want for his three kids.